CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used on the internet
+A programming language used on the web.
+It's used to change and update HTML and CSS.

 ## Question 8

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+- Allows people to share code
+- Keeps track of the changes made and by who
+- Allows us to go back to older versions before the change and then back forward

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+You make a copy of the repo on your account that's independent from the original repo

 ## Question 10

 What happens when you clone a repostory?

-It send it to a friend
+You make a copy of the repo on your account that's linked to the original repo and will synchronize with it

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+It's a request to merge your local repo with the parent repo

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+A list off all the commits made with the most recent first

 ## Question 13